digital-asset/docs.daml.com/docs/2.7.1/docs/query/pqs-user-guide.rst

 application is free to query it, such as via JDBC.
 The objectives of the schema design is to facilitate:

--  *Scaleable writes*: transactions are written in parallel, so writes do not need to be sequential.
+-  *Scaleable writes*: transactions are written in parallel, ensuring that writes do not need to be sequential.
--  *Scaleable reads*: queries can be parallelized, and are not blocked by writes.
-They produce sensible query plans that do not result in unnecessary table scans.
+-  *Scaleable reads*: queries are able to be parallelized, and are not blocked by writes.
+They produce sensible query plans, that do not produce unnecessary table scans.
--  *Ease of use*: readers use familiar tools and techniques to query the datastore and simple entry points that provide access to data in familiar ways.
-They do not need to understand the specifics of the schema design; in particular, they need not navigate the offset-based model.
+-  *Ease of use*: readers are able to use familiar tools and techniques to query the datastore, without needing to understand the specifics of the schema design.
+Instead they are able to use simple entry-points that provide access to data in familar ways.
+In particular, readers do not need to navigate the offset-based model.
--  *Read consistency*: readers are able to achieve the level of consistency that they require, including consistency with other ledger datastores or with ledger commands that have been executed.
+-  *Read consistency*: readers are able to achieve the level of consistency that they require, including consistency with other ledger datastores, or ledger commands that have been executed.

-The following principles are used to facilitate these objectives:
+To facilitate these objectives, the following principles have been used:

 -  *Append-only*: only INSERTs are used, and no UPDATEs or DELETEs are used in transaction processin.